 It's been my experience that YMCAs and JCCs are more about education and helping people than how much money you can generate.
 As an added bonus, they may also pay a bit more than many big box gyms.

-Before you train clients, I recommend you “shadow” other personal trainers in the gym for a few weeks.
+Before you train clients, I suggest you “shadow” other personal trainers in the gym for a few weeks.
 This will give valuable experience.
 This will help you avoid mistakes –such as this mistake I witnessed myself one day at the gym

 For women, I often recommend Curves or other women-only fitness centers for the same reason.
 Because Curves is more of a group exercise program that uses various machines in a strength training/cardio circuit, they don't usually offer “personal training” specifically.
-But the atmosphere is more about helping people than “how much money can you make. ” Curves may also pay a tad better than big box gyms and may be more flexible to working moms who are personal trainers.
+But the atmosphere is more about helping people than “how much money can you make. ” Curves may also pay a tad better than big box gyms and maybe more flexible to working moms who are personal trainers.

 Tip.
-Also read my post on getting a mentor.
+Also, read my post on getting a mentor.

 The Fitness Job Interview